In this section

 To address the imbalance between adult and paediatric drug therapy through the conduct of clinical trials which aim to improve the safety and efficacy of therapies for children.

-To improve the health outcomes for women and children by providing and promoting innovative services, research education and advocacy in partnership with other health providers and the community.
+To improve the health outcomes for children by providing and promoting innovative services, research education and advocacy in partnership with other health providers and the community.

-The Australian Paediatric Pharmacology Research Unit (APPRU) is a specialised unit and is one of only six other similarily dedicated units worldwide (outside the US).
+The Australian Paediatric Pharmacology Research Unit (APPRU) is a specialised clinical trials unit).
 The unit conducts clinical trials in children to investigate the safety and effectiveness of prescription drugs and medications typically developed for adults.

 To facilitate and promote paediatric labelling of new drugs or drugs already on the market.